pelagia123/todo-list-tutorial/ngrx/ACTIONS_REDUCERS.md

 }
 ```

 You may now think "wait whaaaat?!
-Where those other states came from? :flushed: My idea is not using any other states".
-Well, we might have took advantage of our knowledge :stuck_out_tongue_winking_eye:.
+Where those other states came from? 😳 My idea is not using any other states".
+Well, we might have took advantage of our knowledge 😜.

 Thinking triggered?
 Now we may start.
 We will get back to this interface after a while, now let's prepare the app to use the store.